Jara-Oseguera-Lab/rTRPM8_DMS_Lilace/README.md

 # Deep mutational scan of the pore of the cold-sensing TRPM8 channel.
+**Computational Analysis of TRPM8 DMS Data:**

-Data Manipulation of Variant Calling Data for Lilace Processing
+Variant Calling Processing, Lilace Variant Effect Scoring, and VDW Contact Mapping

+## Publication
+[link]

+## Experimental Data
-Publication: [link]
+[link]

+## Directories

+### VCtoLilace
+Data processing and manipulation to convert satmut_utils output into format friendly for Lilace

-**NOTE:** NEWRep3 and Rep4 are equivalent to Replicate 1 and Replicate 2, respectively.
+**NOTE:** "NEWRep3" and "Rep4" are equivalent to Replicate 1 and Replicate 2, respectively.
+### Lilace
+Generation of variant effect scores via Lilace, produces a pooled score set using read counts aggregated across all replicates, and replicate-specific score sets using read counts from each replicate independently
+### ContactMapGeneration
+Calculation of van der Waals (VDW) contacts per analyzed structure using a contact function based on ChimeraX's native "contact" function; visualization of contacts via contact maps and heat maps